tashifkhan/JIIT-time-table-website/README.md

 ### Data

-`Note: If you want to make a custom frontent or an App or something` make a request
+`Note: If you want to make a custom frontend or an App or something` make a request

 ```bash